BerndiVader/MythicMobsExtension/README.md

   - closeinventory{delay=61}
 ```

-This force all players in radius 10 to see the loading screen for 60 ticks.
+This force all targeted players to see the loading screen for 60 ticks.
 Use closeinventory to return the player into normal view.

 ```yaml
 playblackscreen: